Lopsy/bitboards/README.md

 Note: the pp function only pretty-prints a 2D bitboard (or a 3D bitboard where the 3rd dimension is bit depth, see below).

+Note: `shift` does a bunch of math.
+Don't call it in a tight loop.
+Instead, call it once for each shift function you need.

 # You can use the last coordinate for bit depth.
 Bit depth n means each cell stores a number from 0 to 2^n-1.